Tomas4python/media_sql/README.md

 1. Ensure you have Python 3.11 installed on your system.
 You can download it from [Python's official website](https://www.python.org/downloads/).
-1. Download the project from its [GitHub repository](https://github.com/Tomas4python/media_sql) and extract it into for project created new folder or alternatively:
+1. Download the project from its [GitHub repository](https://github.com/Tomas4python/media_sql) and extract it into for project created new folder or alternatively if you are GIT user:
    - Open **Command Prompt** or **PowerShell** on your Windows system.
    - Navigate to the project folder using the '**cd**' command.
 For example:
    ```